 Who doesn’t need a handwritten hug to get through the day?

 I was one of the lucky kids with a mom who always made her school lunch.
-Of course, like most cherished children, I had no idea this wasn’t the case for everyone.
-It wasn’t until later in life when I heard friends’ stories of sad peanut butter and jelly sandwiches thrown together while running after the bus that I realized the level of pampering in my mother’s morning routine.
-Honestly, the only responsibility on my plate was remembering to grab that brown bag off the table (you better believe I still forgot it).
+At the time, I had no idea this wasn’t the case for everyone.
+Later in life, when I heard friends’ stories of sad PB &J sandwiches thrown together while running after the bus, I realized the level of pampering in my mother’s morning routine.
+Honestly, all I had to do was remember to grab that brown bag off the table, and you better believe I still forgot it.

 Don’t get me wrong.
 These weren’t gourmet meals by any means.
 Looking back, though, the level of care packed in those ziplocks was astounding, especially for a mom who admittedly isn’t a morning person.
 The types of sandwiches and sliced fruit were always on rotation and organized per each kid’s preferences, but there was always one constant – the handwritten note.